 No pressure.
 Yeah, I think there’s pressure in your job, isn’t there?
 The first time you walk into a room you want to ask the right questions and wonder how the article will turnout, right?
 Once you do it, you have to let all that go, and it’s really an enjoyable experience.
 Even when the experience isn’t enjoyable, it’s electric.
 We’re lucky to live the life of storytellers.
 We’re all storytellers.

-One of your big moments in the movie is Chris explaining Major Marquis Warren’s backstory, and it’s exposition that doesn’t feel like exposition.
+One of your big moments in the movie is Chris explaining Major Marquis Warren’s backstory.
 What do you recall from the day you shot that speech?

 It was a scene that we had hoped to get in Telluride, but we needed to save for the weather.
 Whenever we had snow, we needed to be outside to get those shots.
 Filming in the buck ‐ which is what we called the stagecoach ‐ just wasn’t going to happen in Telluride, for that scene.
 We were there all on stage, and he said “action,” and if you look at the course of that dialogue and the way he constructed that scene and how Mannix leans in and pulls back, he gets extremely aggressive and extremely passive.
 Mannix ends it with this vitriolic, defensive posture for his father and the institutions for the South and what the South stands for, and then Marquis pulls out his gun and Mannix says, “[Puts on the character’s voice] Oh, no, no, no, you got me talking politics.”

 It’s extraordinary, because not many people can write like that.
 Not only does he give you exposition that doesn’t feel like exposition, which Quentin is able to do with his eyes closed, but give it in a way that allows every character in the room, even Daisy, who says 5 or 6 things in a 15-minute scene, something to do.
 It’s unbelievable, man.
 He gives all the actors an opportunity to be three-dimensional.